jiayuezhang84/secure-reliable-file-fransfer/README.md

 - **Single concurrent transfer:** the server supports only one active transfer at a time.
 Any additional concurrent file transfer is not supported, is rejected and results in error packet at client.
 - **No dynamic congestion control:** the window size is fixed (default is 64).
 There is no slow-start or AIMD which can lead to higher latency.
-- **PSK is static and visible:** the PSK is stored in `config.json` in plaintext.
+- **PSK is static and visible:** the PSK is stored in `config` in plaintext.
 There is no mechanism for key-rotation, and it is visible in codebase in config.

 ---